AnmolS99/Chess-AI/README.md

 -   User - User input
 -   Random - Random legal moves
--   MiniMax - AI Bot
+-   MiniMax - AI Bot (default search tree depth = 2)
--   AlphaBeta - Minimax, but faster
+-   AlphaBeta - Minimax, but faster (default search tree depth = 3)

 If you, as the white player, want to play against the AlphaBeta bot you would run: